mtgdotai/bandwidth-webrtc/doc/BWPhone.md

 * `uri` (String)

 The destination to call.
 This can be either a valid phone number, or a sip uri.

+* `options` (Object)
+  - `identity`(String | Null | Undefined)

+    An identity (P-Preferred-Identity) to use as the 'from' number.
+This will be converted to an E164 phone number         automatically.
+The backend server that receives incoming call events must also support this and create the outgoing leg with this number when the legs are bridged together to form the call.
+This will apprear as `preferredId` for incoming call events from Catapult, and the value will be the full SIP uri.

+    Example Catapult incoming call event:
+    ```
+    {
+        "preferredId":"<sip:+15202223333@yourdomain.com>"`,
+        ...
+    }
+    ```

 A valid phone number is in the format `+12223334444`, with optional extra spacing such as `+1 (222) 333 4444` or `222-333-4444`.
 (The +1 country code is optional, and is implied if not given.
 Numbers with a different country code are not supported).